BETSRG/GHEDesigner/README.md

 - Development and addition of RowWise algorithm to efficiently place boreholes in the available land area.
 - Extensive refactoring for creating a user-focused, stable API.
 - Simplification of library dependencies.
-- Development of automated testing and deployment proceedures.
+- Development of automated testing and deployment procedures.

 ## Borehole Field Design Algorithms